-Fireman Derek’s Bake Shop
+Get Your Thanksgiving Pies from Fireman Derek’s Bake Shop

 Marrero and Kaplan made two Thanksgiving favorites, the Pecan and Pumpkin Pie.

 Although their pies are constantly making the front page of Miami-based food magazines, Fireman Dereks’ other items don’t fall far behind.
-They offer a variety of baked goods, including cookies, cakes, and empanadas.
+They offer a variety of baked goods including cookies, cakes, and empanadas.

 Fireman Derek’s has two locations, one in Wynwood and in Coconut Grove.
 For more information head to http://firemandereks.com